democracyworks/open-civic-data-week-2024/README.md

 ## Installing & running the application

-To vend an API key, follow the instructions in [the documentation](https://developers.google.com/civic-information/docs/using_api#APIKey).
-Add the API key to a `.env` file in the root of this directory.
-See `.env.example`.

 Running this demo with docker compose (recommended) requires installing [Docker](https://docs.docker.com/get-docker/).
 To start the app in development mode, run:

 `make dev`